CodersSquad/tec-challenge/README.md

 ## Grading Policy

-Grading will be based in the time it takes for each test case, and the team that gets the fastest time in all scenarios is the one that will win the contest and will get the extra bonus in the final grade.
+Grading will be based in the number of test cases that were successfuly passed.